Grand Prix of Road America: Unser jinx

-The father and son duo of Al Unser Sr. and Al Unser Jr., both champions in the CART series and multiple time Indianapolis 500 winners, notably failed to ever win a race at Road America, in some occasions with shocking heartbreak.
-That is in stark contrast to the rival Andretti family, which scored six wins at the track, and only one win (1969) at Indy.
+The father and son duo of Al Unser Sr. and Al Unser Jr., both champions in the CART series and multiple time Indianapolis 500 winners, notably failed to ever win a race at Road America.
+On numerous occasions, Unser Sr. or Unser Jr. were well on their way to victory, only for their race to come to a shocking and heartbreaking end.
+This is in stark contrast to the rival Andretti family, which scored six victories at Road America but only one win (1969) at Indianapolis.

 Al Sr. ran out of fuel on the final lap while leading in 1982.
 Al Jr. was leading handily in 1985 until he lost control in a sudden rain shower, crashed and broke his ankle.
 Unser Jr. crashed again in 1986, and ran out of fuel in 1988.
-In 1991, Unser Jr. narrowly got beat out by Michael Andretti in the final two laps.
+In 1991, Michael Andretti narrowly beat out Unser Jr. in the final two laps.
 In 1996, Unser Jr. blew his engine on the final lap, two corners short of victory.

 Al Unser Jr. also started on the pole in a Can-Am race at Road America, but broke the transmission on the second lap.